 Current Site Status

 On November 16, 2001 the U.S. Environmental Protection Agency (EPA) removed the Aladdin Plating Site from the National Priorities List of most hazardous waste sites.
 However, periodic groundwater monitoring will continue since shallow groundwater directly beneath the site still contains chromium contamination.
 This contamination is not expected to move off-site.
 Home wells in the area have been sampled periodically in the past and will continue to be sampled twice a year in the future.
 Past tests show that site-related contamination has not affected the home wells near the site.
 Should future sampling show any adverse impacts on home wells, EPA can still take action necessary to protect human health.
 The EPA finished cleaning up contaminated soil at the site in 1992, and a deed notice that prohibits people from disturbing the area of shallow groundwater contamination under the site has also been put into place.
 A Five-Year Review of the site was completed on September 14, 2009 and it concluded that the remedy for the site is still protective of human health and he environment.
-The next Five-Year Review is currently being conducted and is scheduled to be completed in 2014.
+The Fourth Five-Year Review (PDF) (69 pp, 9.09 MB, About PDF) has been completed.

 The Aladdin Plating site covers eight-and-a-half acres.
 A small electroplating operation was located on this site from 1947 to 1982.
 The facility closed in 1982, following a fire.
 During operations, the company mainly used nickel, copper, and chromium in electroplating.
 Sulfuric acid, chromic acid, and cyanide were used along with water for rinsing electroplated items.
 Electroplating materials contaminated the rinse water and sludge that were deposited in two unlined lagoons at the site.
 These lagoons occasionally overflowed.
 Vats containing process chemicals remained on-site after the fire.